remlapmot/cibookex-r/docs/13-stand-gformula-stata.md

 *These are the standardized outcome estimates: you can subtract them to get the standardized difference* by interv, sort: summarize predY

-*iii.OPTIONAL: Output standardized point estimates and difference* *The summary from the last command gives you the standardized estimates* *We can stop there, or we can ask Stata to calculate the standardized difference and display all the results in a simple table*
+/* iii.OPTIONAL: Output standardized point estimates and difference
+- The summary from the last command gives you the standardized estimates
+- We can stop there, or we can ask Stata to calculate the standardized difference and display all the results in a simple table
-*The code below can be used as-is without changing any variable names* *The option "quietly" asks Stata not to display the output of some intermediate calculations* *You can delete this option if you want to see what is happening step-by-step* quietly summarize predY if(interv == -1) matrix input observe = (-1,`r(mean)') quietly summarize predY if(interv == 0)
+- The code below can be used as-is without changing any variable names
+- The option `quietly` asks Stata not to display the output of some intermediate calculations
+- You can delete this option if you want to see what is happening step-by-step */ quietly summarize predY if(interv == -1) matrix input observe = (-1,`r(mean)') quietly summarize predY if(interv == 0)